YegorKochetkov/astro_tutorial/src/pages/posts/post-2.md

 tags: ["astro", "blogging", "learning in public", "successes"]
 ---

-After a successful first week learning Astro, I decided to try some more.
+After a successful first day learning Astro, I decided to try some more.
 I wrote and imported a small component from memory!